cacophony-wj/LeS/MCMs.md

 ## Game MCM Options

 **NEW!** This section is now Deprecated.
-Run the DEFAULT MCM Recording from the MCM Recorder MCM Menu.
+Run the "RUN ME!"
+MCM Recording from the MCM Recorder MCM Menu.
 There are also a few difficulty and adult options for you to choose.
 This modlist will NOT function unless you run this default recording.

-The **only thing** I haven't done yet is reconfigure the SMP hotkey.
-You may wish to go into the _CBBE 3BA_ menu and set "Apply SMP" to something like **F12.** As it is, it starts as NUMPAD + which conflicts with _OStim._

 ## Now you are ready to spawn!